harshitgupta1998/MochiHealth/README.md

 # 📝 Mood of the Queue

-**Mood of the Queue** is a simple internal tool built for support teams to track the emotional vibe of customer tickets throughout the day.
+**Mood of the Queue** is a simple internal tool built for support teams to track the emotional vibe of customer tickets throughout the day at Mochi Health.

 Built with:
 - **Streamlit** for the frontend.